tetpsy/AutoJax/README.md

-		type:'POST' //Change the ajax type, default is POST customUrl:'false', // If left out, the url used in <form action=""> will be used, if you add an url here, it will override the action="" url. e.g customUrl:'custom.php' data:form.serialize(), //what data will be sent, default is the form's elements values. sentCallback:function(){
+		type:'POST' //Change the ajax type, default is POST customUrl:'false', // If left out, the url used in <form action=""> will be used, if you add an url here, it will override the action="" url. e.g customUrl:'custom.php' data:form.serialize(), //what data will be sent, default is the form's elements values. method:'submit',//'submit' defaults to a form submit function, 'custom' executes without a function, if you need to run ajax in your own function ie .click(), useValidation:'false',//'true' to use validation, default is 'false' sentCallback:function(){
 		  //callback if ajax is successful
 		  alert(data);